Coco Before Chanel

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 Several years after leaving the orphanage, to which her father never returned for her, Gabrielle Chanel finds herself working in a provincial bar.
 She's both a seamstress for the performers and a singer, earning the nickname Coco from the song she sings nightly with her sister.
 A liaison with Baron Balsan gives her an entree into French society and a chance to develop her gift for designing.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Audrey Tautou's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure